IOG marks ‘historic milestone’ as first gas flows from UK project

 “With heightened energy security risks across Europe and the continued urgency of the energy transition, there has never been a more important time to bring new UK gas resources on stream.
 This is especially true of IOG’s gas which has far lower carbon intensity than imports.”

 IOG explained that the backgassing of the pipeline system was successfully completed over the past week, after the final commissioning of the Saturn Banks Reception Facilities (SBRF) at the Bacton terminal.
 This enabled the planned start-up sequence, with Blythe as the first well to be opened up.
-The firm further confirmed that the forward flow started into the SBRF on Sunday, 13 March 2021.
+The forward flow started into the SBRF on Sunday, 13 March 2021.

 The IOG-operated Saturn Banks Project – Phase 1 – sanctioned in October 2019 – consists of Blythe, Elgood, and Southwark fields in the UK Southern North Sea.
 IOG holds 50 per cent and its partner CalEnergy Resources holds the other 50 per cent interest in this project.